FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 Three basic data access scenarios for the supermarket are defined below:

--   Reading Data - e.g. Give me all the data for the **Building** entity `urn:ngsi-ld:Building:store001`
+-   Reading Data - e.g. Give me all the data for the **Building** entity `urn:ngsi-ld:Building:store001`.
 -   Aggregation - e.g. Combine the **Products** entities sold in **Building** `urn:ngsi-ld:Building:store001` and
-    display the goods for sale
+    display the goods for sale.
 -   Altering context within the system - e.g. Make a sale of a product:
-    -   Update the daily sales records by the price of the **Product**
+    -   Update the daily sales records by the price of the **Product**.
-    -   decrement the `numberOfItems` of the **Shelf** entity
+    -   decrement the `numberOfItems` of the **Shelf** entity.
-    -   Create a new Transaction Log record showing the sale has occurred
+    -   Create a new Transaction Log record showing the sale has occurred.
-    -   Raise an alert in the warehouse if less than 10 objects remain on sale
+    -   Raise an alert in the warehouse if less than 10 objects remain on sale.
     -   etc.

-Further advanced scenarios will be covered in later tutorials
+Further, advanced scenarios will be covered in later tutorials.

 ## Linked Data Entities within a stock management system